Dan-Neri/To-Do-Project/ReadMe.md

     Configure the .env file:
         The .env file contains details on how to connect to the Database.
 This will be specific to your configuration.
-I have Included an example file called '- Copy.env' which shows how this file should look.
+I have Included an example file called '.envcopy' which shows how this file should look.
 You will need to edit this file, provide the connection details for your Database server, and then save the file as '.env' in the /to-do-api folder.
 If you are planning